YangCatalog/deployment/README.md

 Some of the following variables if changed here has to corespond with yangcatalog.conf file

-`COMPOSE_PROJECT_NAME=yc` - When running a docker-compose up command it will create a docker containers that have some specific name (like backend, frontend, yang-search...).
+`COMPOSE_PROJECT_NAME=yc` - When running a docker-compose up command it will create a docker containers that have some specific name (like backend, frontend...).
 This will add a prefix to these names so in this example we would have yc-backend, yc-frontend...

+`REDIS_VOLUME` - Directory where redis will store its `dump.rdb` file.

 `RABBITMQ_USER=<RABBITMQ_USER>` - rabbitmq username.